vinaypuppal/vinaypuppal/README.md

 ## Hi there 👋

 I am a Javascript developer from Hyderabad,INDIA.
-At present I work as Software Engineer at [@orcasecurity](https://github.com/orcasecurity)

 ### 🔭  I’m currently focusing on ...